agoldhammer/actur/notes.md

 ## tricks needed to make supervisord work with conda

-see the actur.conf file in helpers
+for sample supervisord config, see the actur.conf file in actur/extras